Global Summer Programme (GSP)

 read-icon.png

-Read courses focusing on Asia, Sustainability and Digital Intelligence, and earn credits towards your studies
+Read courses focusing on Asia, Digital Intelligence and Sustainability, and earn credits towards your studies

 36-icon.png